xoxfaby/BetterUI/BetterUI/Thunderstore/README.md

 ## Changelog

 #### v1.4.1
- -Fixed bug that would break StatsDisplay in levels without a teleporter and spam the console with errors.
+ - Fixed bug that would break StatsDisplay in levels without a teleporter and spam the console with errors.

 ### v1.4.0
  - Added BuffTimers and Tooltips